crcn/beanpoll.js/README.md

 	router.on('pull -method=GET hello/:route', ...);

-As mentioned above, you can only have *one* listener per `pull` request.
-HOWEVER, you can have multiple listeners per pull route *if* you provide different tag values.
+As mentioned above, you can only have *one* listener per `pull` route.
+HOWEVER, you can have multiple listeners per `pull` route *if* you provide different tag values.
 For example:

 ````javascript